alehpineda/obsidian_vault/Best Practices.md

-- Use the GitHub Resources
+- Use the GitHub Resources link.
+- Use dis